The Florida Bar

 How Can I Locate an Adoptable Child?

-A child generally may be placed for adoption by an adoption agency, an attorney/intermediary, or a child-caring agency registered under s.
+A child generally may be placed for adoption by a Florida licensed adoption agency, a Florida attorney/intermediary, or a child-caring agency registered under s.
 409.176.
 Agencies may be private or public.
-All private agencies are licensed by the Department of Children and Families (DCF).
+All private agencies are licensed by the Department of Children and Families (DCF) which maintains a list of lawfully licensed adoption agencies.
 The only public child-placing agency in Florida is DCF.
 In private agency and attorney/intermediary placements, the proposed adoption must be reported to the court within two business days.

 The adoption of a child across state lines must first be approved by the Interstate Compact administrator for both states.
-There are extensive documents that must be filed to comply with the Interstate Compact and clearance must be given before the child leaves or enters our state.
+Extensive documents must be filed to comply with the Interstate Compact and clearance must be given before the child leaves or enters our state.

 (back to top)